What you can expect throughout the process.

 - The Purchase Offer.

-When you have identified the property you would like to purchase you will be required to submit, in writing, your ”purchase offer” with the purchase price and any contingencies such as financing provisions, house inspections, items to remain or to be removed from the house, etc. At this time you will submit a refundable 1% deposit.
+When you have identified the property you would like to purchase you will be required to submit, in writing, your “purchase offer” with the purchase price and any contingencies such as financing provisions, house inspections, items to remain or to be removed from the house, etc. No accompanying deposit will be required when submitting your purchase offer.
 Your agent conveys the offer to the listing agent.
 The offer is accepted, rejected, or you and the seller negotiate until there is an agreed upon purchase price.

 - The Home Inspection.